4 Surprising Ways Birth Control Could Affect Your Future Fertility

 As a naturopathic doctor who helps women balance their hormones, I see many women who struggle with hormonal imbalances and menstrual irregularities when they go off oral contraceptives.
 And today, more than ever before, one of the most common concerns among women on the pill (or who are thinking about starting it) is the long-term impact that it may have on their fertility.

 Maybe you've heard it's a myth that birth control can negatively affect your future fertility.
 But while it's true there are no studies showing that it directly causes infertility, we also don't have extensive research on the long-term impact of birth control on women's health.
 In fact, there's a lot we don't know about fertility in general, let alone the intricacies that may come with using hormonal birth control for a decade or longer!

-What we do know: Hormonal birth control works by several mechanisms, including shutting down brain-ovarian communication to prevent ovulation, altering the cervical mucus, and thinning the endometrial (uterine) lining—and there's some evidence that these processes can at least indirectly affect a woman's ability to conceive.
+What we do know: Hormonal birth control works by several mechanisms, including shutting down brain-ovarian communication to prevent ovulation, altering the cervical mucus, and thinning the endometrial (uterine) lining.

 4 ways birth control may be affecting your fertility.

 In my own clinical practice, I've had patients who had regular cycles, previous pregnancies, and no signs that fertility would be an issue before starting birth control, only to struggle with regular periods and fertility post-pill.
 And while we don't have studies to show that birth control will make you infertile or affect your future fertility directly, there are some known issues with birth control that may contribute to difficulty conceiving or maintaining a pregnancy:

 Masking other health conditions.

 Taking hormonal birth control for symptoms like irregular, absent, or abnormal periods in order to "regulate" your period does not address the root cause of the issue.
-While hormonal birth control can give you a predictable withdrawal bleed, this isn't a real period and it's not fixing what's causing your period problems.
+While hormonal birth control can give you a predictable withdrawal bleed, this isn't a natural cycle-driven period and it's not fixing what's causing your period problems.